brson/multirust/README.md

 * Tests for various paths with spaces in them.
 * Make blastoff script interactive: require confirmation to start and display a notice if gpg is not installed.
+* Add a way to disable signature verification.

 # License